rks101/dualboot/README.md

 * [Recovery options in Windows](https://support.microsoft.com/en-us/windows/recovery-options-in-windows-31ce2444-7de3-818c-d626-e3b5a3024da5)
 ----

-## System not booting to Linux, only booting to Windows
+## System not booting to Linux or only booting to Windows

 After dual boot (Windows and Linux), if the system is booting to Windowcertains OS only, you should check two things first.
  (i) BIOS: check if Windows Boot manager (single boot loader) is selected to boot or sequence boot loaders with first boot loader from linux (dual boot loader).
 GRUB allows chaining boot loaders.